joomlatools/logman-remository/README.md

 LOGman Remository plugin
 ========================

-[LOGman](http://www.joomlatools.com/logman) Remository plugin is a plugin for integrating [Remository](http://remository.com/) with LOGman.
+Plugin for integrating [Remository](http://remository.com/) with LOGman.
+[LOGman](http://joomlatools.com/logman) is a user analytics and audit trail solution for Joomla.

 ## Installation